Bhavyatha21/ISE-Task/README.md

 And determine which model is most suitable for developing a mid-sized pharmacy management system.

-Repository Contents
+Repository Contents:
-1.final ise.pdf – Complete assignment report
+1. final ise.pdf – Complete assignment report
-2.README.md – Explanation of repository structure and branching strategy
+2. README.md – Explanation of repository structure and branching strategy

-Branching and Merging Strategy
+Branching and Merging Strategy:
 This repository follows a simple branching strategy to simulate real-world software development practices.

 Branches Used:
-1.main-
+1. main-
 Contains the final approved version of the report.
 Stable and ready for submission.

-2.dev-
+2. dev-
 Used to make edits and improvements to the document before final approval.
 Changes were tested and reviewed in this branch.